 After cleansing your skin, it's vital to lock in moisture to prevent your skin from drying out.
 If you have dry skin already, we recommend using a body butter or body oil without water in the formula to seal in moisture after showering or bathing.
 Body butter and oil may take a little longer to soak in, but they will be worth it in terms of treating your skin and maintaining moisture.
 Our body butter is the perfect option to moisturize your skin during the dry winter months or all year round.

 Make sure to give extra dry patches extra love by spot treating them.
-Rubbing in a little extra body butter on elbows, knees, the backs of your hands, and your feet can mean the difference between dry, cracked skin and healthy glowing skin.
+Rubbing in a moisturizer such as our Naked Skin Cream on elbows, knees, the backs of your hands, and your feet can mean the difference between dry, cracked skin and healthy glowing skin.
 You can even use some Nourish Night Balm if you need some extra healing power.

 We hope you can prevent drying and have healthy, glowing skin all year round by following this four-step routine.